Vidin Province

 Vidin Province (Област Видин) is the northwesternmost province of Bulgaria.
-It borders Serbia to the west and Romania to the northeast.
-Its administrative centre is the city of Vidin on the Danube river.
+It borders Serbia to the west and Romania to the northeast, and its administrative centre is the city of Vidin on the Danube river.
 The area is divided into 11 municipalities.
-As of December 2009, the province has a population of 108,067 inhabitants.
+As of 2023, the province had a population of 72,754.

 There are remains of many castles, including Baba Vida, one of the last Bulgarian strongholds during the Ottoman invasion and the Belogradchik fortress.

 Municipalities

 The Vidin Province contains 11 municipalities (singular: община, obshtina - plural: общини, obshtini).
 The following table shows the names of each municipality in English and Cyrillic, the main town (in bold) or village, and the population of each as of December 2009.

 Geography

 The territory of the province includes the most western parts of the Danubian Plain and Stara Planina, while the Danube forms the border with Romania.
 The slopes of Stara Planina are covered with dense forests, lush meadows and boasts the majestic rock phenomena, the Belogradchik Rocks.
 There are around 80 caves situated close to the border with Serbia, the most famous being the Magura Cave, which known with its cave painting from 10,000 BC.
 There is also a lake in the proximity of the cave.